campusbeats/campusbeats.github.io/index.md

 The task of Milestone 2 was to be able to implement the CAS authentication and improve multiple areas of our application, including quality, software egineering process, and most importantly functionality.
 Our goal was essentially to improve our application in any way possible, whether it was the funtionality or adding features to make the app more user friendly.
 Another goal we aimed for was to resolve unwanted behaviors in our funtionalities/features and ensure that every component of our application worked in sync with each other.

 The following features were implemented in Campus Beats during this milestone:
  - A filter/search function in Beats.
-Profiles will be sorted based on filters, consisting of "Style", "Experience", "Abilities", and "Goals".
+Profiles will be sorted based on categories, consisting of "Style", "Experience", "Abilities", and "Goals".
+In addition, the categories chosen during the creation of their profile will appear on the search page.
+This will enable them to start searching for other users who have similar interests as them.
  - A favorite function that allows users to follow each other.
 User's favorites will also show up in their Home page under a Favorites section.
 Favorites will also show up in the Admin's home page.
  - Allowing users to contact other users to jam with them.
 These users will show up in the People Interested section of the current user's Home page.
 Interested contacts will also show up in the Admin's home page.
  - The ability for our profile page to collect data from the user and successfully create their profile, which will be sorted and filtered.
 User will also have the ability to update information in their profile.